 - Political cycles under external economic constraints: Evidence from Cyprus.
 Journal of Economics and Business, 63(6), 638-662.

 - Alphabet Economics: The link between names and reputation.
 Journal of Socio-Economics, 37(3), 1266-1285.

 - Government ideology and international migration.
 Scandinavian Journal of Economics.

 - What’s left after right-wing extremism?
 The effects on political orientation..
 European Journal of Political Research.

 Georgios has recently received funding from the Economic and Social Research Council (2021-2023) to undertake a new research project entitled "The effect of terrorism on public attitudes and individual well-being in Great Britain".
 The research aims to deliver novel evidence of the effects of terrorism on public attitudes and individual well-being in Great Britain over the last 30 years, and help the UK government develop appropriate strategies to mitigate its negative consequences.

 - Teaching activities

-I also try to incorporate examples of the latest economics research into the course content, which can make the subject lively and up-to-date and help the students understand how knowledge can be generated through research.
+His approach to teaching is to present course material in ways that challenge and motivate student learning, and encourage the development of creativity, critical thinking, and problem-solving skills.
+He also tries to incorporate examples of the latest economics research into the course content, which can make the subject lively and up-to-date and help the students understand how knowledge can be generated through research.